Philipelima/video-translate/README.md

 ## How's it works?

-Consuming a set of python modules and a text-to-speech api from AssemblyAI, the video-translate system downloads the video with the pytube module based on its url, which must be entered by the user.
+consuming a set of python modules and a text-to-speech api from AssemblyAI, the video-translate system downloads the video with the pytube module based on its url, which must be entered by the user.

+When the download is finished, the pymovie module is called to create an .mp3 file from the downloaded .mp4.

+When the file creation is finished, the api for AssemblyAI's text-to-speech service is requested, sending the .mp3 file as data, the api returns a string containing what is said in the audio.